jrmeyerhofer/LITA2017/Lesson_3/README.md

-Next we’ll Create some custom menus
-Open a new Google Doc and title it Lesson Two Menu LITA Click on the Tools Menu and open the Script Editor Open this gist code - link - and copy it into the script editor.
-Save and name your script file.
 So before we run this let’s look through the code and see what it’s going to do.
 You’ll see the first function, onOpen.
 This is a special function in Google Apps Script.
 It is a simple triggers which executes when a user opens a Google Docs, Sheets, or Forms file.
 There are others which you can read about in the resources.
 First it gets the document, then it adds a menu called Custom Menu.
 Then it adds 'First item' to the menu, then a Separator, then a submenu with an item, finally it actually adds it to the Document.
 Also note that during each of the adds, a function is being associated to that menu item.
 So if I click on Second item that will trigger menuItem2.